ENGLISH 1102—COMPOSITION II

 The official communication method for this class will be through campus e-mail (MyUWG).
 You will be responsible for checking your MyUWG email, since I will be using that address to correspond with you.
 MyUWG and WebCT serve as the only legitimate modes of university correspondence.

 I expect your rigorous and enthusiastic participation in all aspects of this class.
-Apathy in any form will not be tolerated.
+I will not tolerate apathy.
 On the days reading assignments are due, I will give a reading quiz, which may include vocabulary.
-At any time, I may also give quizzes over lecture material covered previously in class.
+At any time, I may also give quizzeps over lecture material covered previously in class.
 I do not offer make-up quizzes.
 Your participation grade will be based upon your quiz grades and your ability to present completed assignments during workshop days.
 If you are absent in class on a day that I give an assignment, you are responsible for it on the due date or the next day we have class—no excuses, no exceptions.

 This course traffics in frank, academic discussions of potentially volatile issues regarding race, gender, sexuality, and religion.
 I want two responses from you throughout the term: respect for each other as well as a thoughtful, honest analysis of whatever topic arises.
 If you suspect you will be unable to meet either or both requirements, you should seriously rethink your placement in this class.
 Since discussion is at the core of this course, its success and usefulness rest largely on your ability to formulate and express insightful opinions in class.
 Always come to class prepared to share your ideas and opinions, even if you fear they may at times be unpopular.